Convention Center Kitchen Meets High Demands with APF’s CastorCrete® Urethane Mortar, Epoxy 600

 No stranger to commercial kitchens, APF recommended the following system to meet the environmental demands, taking into account durability, chemical resistance and slip resistance – characteristics that not only protect the flooring, but reduce accidents and liability.

 - CastorCrete® SL-B – a medium-duty slurry urethane cement mortar that’s designed to protect existing concrete or resurface moderately deteriorated concrete, while also offering options for a decorative appearance and/or slip resistance with the use of broadcast quartz.
 It has outstanding chemical resistance and is recommended for exposure to moderate thermal shock and thermal cycling.
-Plus, the system is low odor, contains no VOCs, cures rapidly and is moisture tolerant.

 - Epoxy 600 Topcoat – is a solvent-free, high-performance resin system designed to improve chemical resistance over standard Bisphenol A based epoxy materials.
 It has excellent resistance to corrosive food acids, most solvents, 50% sulfuric acid and 15% acetic acid.
 Epoxy 600 features low viscosity, good troweling characteristics, blush-free cures and good resistance to ambering for an epoxy material.
 This product can be used as a topcoat when service conditions are too severe for general purpose epoxies, but the performance of Novolac materials is not required.